Smallville season 3: Digital effects

 Entity FX also had to create the first instance of Clark's super hearing, an ability he acquires in the episode "Whisper".
 As Beck described the task: "When you talk about someone flying, it's something we all know, but this is super hearing and we need to see a visual for the hearing".
-For the effect of showing Clark using his super hearing, Mat Beck and Entity FX decided that they wanted to travel into Clark's ear and see all the different parts of his eardrum working together to create the sound he is hearing.
+For the effect of showing Clark using his super hearing, Beck and Entity FX decided that they wanted to travel into Clark's ear and see all the different parts of his eardrum working together to create the sound he is hearing.
 The task proved difficult to achieve, and Beck asserts that changes will be made to perfect the look of Clark using his super hearing.
 Clark's super hearing was originally to be revealed early in the season, but when The WB informed the Smallville team that Tarzan, the main character in the studio's update of the classic legend, also had super hearing the team decided to delay the introduction so that the ability could be used in a manner that surpassed what was shown on Tarzan.
-The WB's Tarzan was canceled before "Whisper" aired, allowing Smallville to be the only show on the network with a character who has superhuman hearing.
+The WB's Tarzan (2003) was canceled before "Whisper" aired, allowing Smallville to be the only show on the network with a character who has superhuman hearing.

 Tie-ins

 Season three saw the second volume of Smallville: Chloe Chronicles get released.
-After the first volume received positive responses from viewers, the second volume was created as a continuation, but with Sam Jones III appearing as Pete Ross alongside Allison Mack as Chloe.
+After the first volume received positive responses from viewers, the second volume was created as a continuation, with Jones III appearing as Pete Ross alongside Mack as Chloe Sullivan.
 This volume used the Smallville comic books as a secondary tie-in to the series.
 Viewers could watch Smallville, followed by Chloe's Chronicles, and finish with the Smallville comic book, which would provide an "enhanced backstory to the online segments".
-Additionally, the Smallville producers teamed up with Verizon to provide its registered users the chance to view plot updates—in the form of a press release from The Daily Planet—as well as quizzes and games related to the show.
-As part of the deal, Verizon products and services were placed in various episodes of the show.
+Additionally, the Smallville producers teamed up with Verizon to provide its registered users the chance to view plot updates—in the form of a press release from the Daily Planet—as well as quizzes and games related to the series.
+As part of the deal, Verizon products and services were placed in various episodes of the series.